-Lucasfilm has announced that Rian Johnson is making a new trilogy of Star Wars films.
-The studio dropped this bombshell news on Nov.
-9, but they have not specified when these new movies will take place and what they will be about.
+Rian Johnson is making a new trilogy of Star Wars films.
+Lucasfilm dropped this bombshell news on Nov.
+9, but they still have not specified when these new movies will take place and what they will be about.

 1. Rian Johnson’s trilogy will be separate from the Skywalker saga